 Accidents can happen suddenly, catching even the most prepared person off guard.
 One minute, you may be strolling to a restaurant after a long day at work, and the next minute, someone else's carelessness can change your life forever.
 Personal injury victims not only endure negligence but also experience pain and worry about their families and ability to work.
 Often, these victims cannot afford to focus on work and family when they're injured or even clinging to life in an ER.
-Without a personal injury attorney in North charleston, SC, to fight for their rights, these same victims provide official statements by mistake to insurance companies.
+Without a personal injury attorney in North Charleston, SC, to fight for their rights, these same victims provide official statements by mistake to insurance companies.
 They accept embarrassingly low settlement offers without realizing that they deserve much more.

 If you've been hurt in an accident recently, ask yourself these questions: